Lifestyle scenarios: choose footwear for the way you live, work, and move

 Indoor slip-ons

-Slippers and indoor shoes can feel convenient, but may be too flat, loose or lacking grip and structure for long periods on your feet.
+Many slippers and indoor shoes are convenient to slip your feet into, but may be too flat, loose or lacking grip and structure for long periods on your feet.

 Casual wear